 “Every Hanukkah operation is meant for publicizing the miracle in a way that sanctifies God’s name and the name of Chabad, and not, God forbid, the opposite,” the judges wrote in the December 1, 2016 decision.
 “When another organization in the same city uses the same descriptor without permission from the plaintiff, it could cause the opposite of respect to Lubavitch.”

-Starting on Sunday, the schedule of menorah lightings in Manhattan is:
+Starting on Thursday, Dec.
+10, the schedule of hour-long menorah lightings in Manhattan is as follows:

 - 100 years ago, Hanukkah was a brand-new holiday to New York